Road construction and maintenance projects

 Mercer County

-•Ohio 49 between the Mercer-Darke County line and Fort Recovery Corporation Limit, Various lane closures June 27th – August 29th between the hours of 7 am and 7 pm.
+Ohio 49 between Ohio 29 and Ohio 707, Various lane closures June 27th – September 29th between the hours of 7 am and 7 pm.
 One lane will remain open in each direction.

-•Ohio 49 between Ohio 29 and Ohio 707, Various lane closures June 27th – August 29th between the hours of 7 am and 7 pm.
-One lane will remain open in each direction.
+Ohio 29 between Portland Street and US 127, Lane closures September 12th – October 15th.
+One lane will remain open for travel in each direction through the use of flaggers.

+US 33 between Winkler Road and Township Line Road, ROAD CLOSURE September 19th – 23rd.
+The official detour is: Ohio 118 to Ohio 81 to US 33

 Putnam County